tarantool/doc/doc/reference/configuration/configuration_reference.rst

     switches to ``process.work_dir`` with :manpage:`chdir(2)` after start.
 Can be relative to the current directory.
 If not specified, defaults to the current directory.
-Other directory parameters may be relative to ``process.work_dir``, for example :ref:`directories for storing snapshots and write-ahead logs <configuration_options_directories>`
+Other directory parameters may be relative to ``process.work_dir``, for example, :ref:`directories for storing snapshots and write-ahead logs <configuration_options_directories>`

     |
     | Type: string
     | Default: box.NULL
     | Environment variable: TT_PROCESS_WORK_DIR
-    | Dynamic: no

 ..  _configuration_reference_replication: